 Thanks to a five-year grant from the Lilly Endowment, Inc., Montreat Conference Center is forming cohorts of ten to fifteen church teams per year for identifying how community and congregational thriving can be linked.
 Each church brings its own team of four to six people, including their pastor.
 Together, teams learn the skills of what community organizing means to a church in a community and beyond.
 Our partners in teaching organizing skills come from the Black Mountain School of Theology and Community; the in-person curriculum is interactive and designed to let church teams support one another as they each dive deeply into the particularities of their own communities.

 The Cohort works together in a two-year commitment, meeting in Montreat every six months for two days at a time.
-Between the visits to Montreat for the larger cohort, Tim Conder and Dan Rhodes, co-founders of The Black Mountain School, coach the local church teams and conduct site visits.
+Between the visits to Montreat, faculty from The Black Mountain School coach the local church teams and conduct site visits.
 Their expertise includes theological ethnography, community organizing, contextual understanding, and innovative church work grounded in theological action research.
 With these skills, and Montreat's ability to help churches connect and learn together, this learning and coaching builds on itself.

 Churches engaging in this process leave with a deeper understanding of the systems at work in their community, a vision for where the church can impact those systems for good, and a roadmap for thriving as they become even more integral to and rooted in the place where they are.
 Over the two years, the hope and action are extended to the church and community.
 The skills the individuals and then churches use are relational, organic, and become aspects of opening the church and its role in the community and world.
 Presbyterians are about being reformed and reforming.
 This process is that!
 Examining who we are, who our churches are in the community and all the time listening to each other and God, listening for who God wants us to be, where and to what God is calling us.

-Recruiting for our third cohort will begin winter 2022.
+Recruiting for our third cohort is underway.
 If you'd like to hear more from us at that time, please fill out the contact form below.